 Specialty Boutique Studios

-Okay, so this may not be a specific class, but trying a specialized boutique studio instead of a full service gym is definitely a great way to try new, innovative classes.
-Instead of joining your typical corporate gym, more women are turning to smaller studios, that specialize in a variety of dance, barre, yoga, or boot camp classes.
-Best of all, you can try multiple studios by searching deal sites like Groupon or joining ClassPass, which will allow you to try different types of workouts to see what you like best.
-This will help keep your workouts fresh and exciting.
+New boutique fitness studios seem to be popping up every week, and it’s definitely a trend we’re enjoying.
+The sheer variety of classes keeps your fitness routine fresh and exciting.
+By opting for a specialized boutique studio instead of a full service gym, you’ll be able to try new classes and stay motivated.
+Instead of joining your typical corporate gym, more women are turning to smaller studios that specialize in a variety of dance, barre, yoga, or boot camp classes.
+Best of all, you can try multiple studios by searching deal sites like Groupon or joining ClassPass, which will allow you to try different types of workouts before committing to one studio.